ipfs/boxo/README.md

 Go-libipfs powers [Kubo](https://github.com/ipfs/kubo), which is the most popular IPFS implementation, so its code has been battle-tested on the IPFS network for years, and is well-understood by the community.

+Go-libipfs is not exhaustive nor comprehensive--there are plenty of useful IPFS protocols, specs, libraries, etc. that are not in go-libipfs.
+The goal of go-libipfs is to provide cohesive and well-maintained components for common IPFS use cases.

 ## What kind of components does go-libipfs have?

 Go-libipfs includes high-quality components useful for interacting with IPFS protocols, public and private IPFS networks, and content-addressed data, such as: